n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 - **Operation**: Get Many <br/>
 This operation fetches all the selected articles.
 - **Limit**: 10 <br/>
-This parameter sets a limit to how many results the Get Many operation resturns.
+This parameter sets a limit to how many results the Get Many operation returns.
 - **Additional Fields > Add Field > Keyword**: automation <br/>
 **Additional fields** are options that you can add to certain nodes to make your request more specific or filter the results.
 For this example, we want to get only articles that include the keyword "automation." <br/>